PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 This document's structure follows the work process:

 - This section introduces this guide, including an overview, porting prerequisites and glossary.
-- [System architecture](../develop-mbl/bsp-sys-arch.html) describes the relevant system architecture of [AArch32](../develop-mbl/bsp-sys-arch.html#fig2-2-1) and [AArch64](../develop-mbl/bsp-sys-arch.html#fig2-2-2) secure boot flows, partitioning build artifacts between `BL2`, FIP and FIT images and the flash partition layout for updating firmware.
+- [System architecture](../develop-mbl/bsp-sys-arch.html) describes the relevant system architecture of AArch32 and AArch64 secure boot flows, partitioning build artifacts between `BL2`, FIP and FIT images and the flash partition layout for updating firmware.
-- [Overview of MBL Yocto metalayers](../develop-mbl/bsp-yocto.html) provides a top-down overview of the Yocto metalayers in an MBL workspace for BSP development, including a [software stack diagram](../develop-mbl/bsp-yocto#figure-3.7) showing how recipes from different layers collaborate.
+- [Overview of MBL Yocto layers](../develop-mbl/bsp-yocto.html) provides a top-down overview of the Yocto layers in an MBL workspace for BSP development, including a software stack diagram showing how recipes from different layers collaborate.
-- [BSP recipe relationships](../develop-mbl/bsp-recipe.html) provides an overview of `${MACHINE}.conf`, ATF, OP-TEE, U-Boot and `linux` recipe relationships using a [UML diagram](../develop-mbl/bsp-recipe.html#figure-4-0).
+- [BSP recipe relationships](../develop-mbl/bsp-recipe.html) provides an overview of `${MACHINE}.conf`, ATF, OP-TEE, U-Boot and `linux` recipe relationships using a UML diagram.
 - [Machine configuration files](../develop-mbl/bsp-machine-config.html) discusses, in detail, the MBL `${MACHINE}.conf` and community `${machine}.conf` machine configuration files.
 - [u-boot*](../develop-mbl/bsp-u-boot.html) discusses the `u-boot*.bb` base recipe and MBL `u-boot*.bbappend` customization.
 - [linux*](../develop-mbl/bsp-linux.html) discusses the `linux*.bb` base recipe and MBL `linux*.bbappend` customization.
 - [atf-${MACHINE}.bb](../develop-mbl/bsp-atf.html) discusses the `atf-${MACHINE}.bb` recipe for building Arm Trusted Firmware.
-- [Example: imx7s-warp-mbl BSP recipe/package relationships](../develop-mbl/bsp-example.html) provides a concrete example for the WaRP7 target of the `${MACHINE}.conf`, ATF, OP-TEE, U-Boot and `linux` recipe inter-relationships using a [UML diagram](../develop-mbl/bsp-example.html#figure-9-1).
+- [Example: imx7s-warp-mbl BSP recipe/package relationships](../develop-mbl/bsp-example.html) provides a concrete example for the WaRP7 target of the `${MACHINE}.conf`, ATF, OP-TEE, U-Boot and `linux` recipe inter-relationships using a UML diagram.
 - [Summary of BSP porting tasks](../develop-mbl/bsp-tasks.html) summarizes porting tasks.
 - [References](../develop-mbl/bsp-refs.html) links to supporting references to this document.

 ## Prerequisites

-MBL uses Yocto, BitBake, `openembedded-core` and third-party metalayers to compose the development and build workspace.
+MBL uses Yocto, BitBake, `openembedded-core` and third-party layers to compose the development and build workspace.

 We recommend reading [Embedded Linux Systems with the Yocto Project][strief-2016] first, then the [Yocto Mega Manual][yocto-mega-manual-latest], as well as the [Yocto Project Board Support Package (BSP) Developer's Guide][yocto-project-board-support-package-bsp-developer-guide-latest].